a1code/2D-Grid-solver-with-AStar-search/README.md

 # 2D-Grid-solver-with-AStar-search

+**Implementation Summary** :
+- Wrote modules in Python for 2D grid generation and performing A* search on a grid.
+- Implemented and visualized path planning between source and goal.
+- Performed experiments and reported observations to compare the performances of different variations of the A* algorithm .

+**Abstract** :
 An agent in a gridworld has to move from its current cell to the given cell of a non-moving target, where the gridworld is not fully known.
 They are discretizations of terrain into square cells that are either blocked or unblocked.

 The agent moves along a path that satisfies the following three properties: